skyglass/spring-boot-kafka-movie-bets/README.md

 - Make sure that Keycloak `Login` and `Register` works, and you are able to `Create Movie Event` and place bet on it.
 - You can use credentials: `admin` / `admin` for user with admin privileges and credentials: `user` / `user` for regular user
 - Any new user, registered with Keycloak, is automatically assigned regular user privileges
-- Optionally, create 2 test accounts by registering on the `Keycloak Login` Page, create movie event and place bet with one account and do the same with another account.
+- Optionally, create 2 test accounts by clicking `Register` on the `Keycloak Login` Page, create movie event and place bet with one account and do the same with another account.
 - If the winner exists at the move event close time, then the movie event is closed, and the bets start to settle by recursively triggering kafka events during settlement, until all settlement jobs are finished.
 - Note: If the winner doesn't exist, then the movie event is configured to be closed later, after configurable amount of time (6ß seconds by default)
 - The winner exists only if the movie has more votes than another movie.
 If the votes are equal, the movie event is extended for configurable duration, until there is a winner.